Location Yangon, Myanmar

 Open to Canadian Citizens and Permanent Residents of Canada only

 Cuso international in Myanmar is looking for a keen individual like you to support the local office with partnership development!
 We're seeking to go beyond supporting highly skilled volunteers and want to offer the same high-level support to our partner organizations.
-If you're interested in ground-level look at program development with local partners, then consider this placement!
+If you're interested in a ground-level look at program development with local partners, then consider this placement!

 As a volunteer, you will: